samsep/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Agora : Your Central Marketplace

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Find today's sales at your favorite store in seconds.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  No one has time to keep up with sales going on at all the stores out there today.
+That's why you can simply search for any sales going on right now before you go shopping at your favorite stores.
+No annoying spam mail, no coupons required for savings.

 ## Problem ##
   > Describe the problem your product solves.
+  Mailing lists are annoying and coupons are time-consuming to obtain.
+Consumers can just search their favorite store and see if any sales are going on today.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Become a more informed consumer prior to spending any time shopping.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Go to Agora and search your favorite store.
+Simple as that.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Before your next shopping trip to the mall or online, go to Agora.